JosefSaltz/air_quality_tracker/README.md

 # 👃💩 Air Quality Tracker

-## About
+Air Quality Tracker is an open-source application commissioned by the citizens of Vallejo, CA, to tackle recurring odor issues in the community.
+By systematically collecting, recording, and visualizing environmental data, the app empowers residents to identify potential sources of air quality disturbances and engage local authorities with concrete, actionable insights.

-Air Quality Tracker is a open-source project commisioned by citizens of Vallejo, CA to help trace a recurring odor issue in the city dealing with local municipalities.
-The app aims to record and visualize data to more actively identify the root cause and help the citizens communicate with their local authorities.
-The app is currently geared towards the local city area but can be adapted to any region with some minor value changes.
+Originally developed for Vallejo, the platform is designed with flexibility in mind—it can be easily adapted to serve any region with only minor modifications.
+Built upon a robust, modern tech stack that emphasizes performance, scalability, and reliability, Air Quality Tracker not only provides a user-friendly interface for data monitoring but also fosters community-driven environmental advocacy.
 The current tech stack is:
 * Svelte Kit (Svelte 5)
 * Supabase(Auth/DB)
 * Postgres